 2. Stay awhile at the Victoria Harbour

-During summer season, you’ll see the harbour transforming into a lively festival venue filled with wholesome shows and timeless music.
+During the summer season, you’ll see the harbor transforming into a lively festival venue filled with wholesome shows and timeless music.
 All year long, Victoria Harbour provides 244 hectares of shelter to various migratory birds.

 3. Go wine tasting at the Saanich Peninsula

-Vancouver Island BC is home to many families growing grapes and making good wines.
-Take a vineyard tour in one of the properties at the Saanich Peninsula and you will be welcomed with a natural attraction that is filled with breathtaking views of British Columbia.
+Vancouver Island, BC, is home to many families growing grapes and making good wines.
+Take a vineyard tour in one of the properties at the Saanich Peninsula.
+You will be welcomed with a natural attraction filled with breathtaking views of British Columbia.

 4. Learn about the Craigdarroch Castle in Victoria

-One of the best places to visit in Victoria BC is the historic site of the Craigdarroch Castle.
+One of the best places to visit in Victoria, BC, is the Craigdarroch Castle’s historic site.
 It will transport you to the life of the wealthy and able that lived during the 19th century’s Industrial Age.

 Robert Dunsmuir built this castle on a hill which provides a good vantage point of the city of Victoria.
 A visit to the Craigdarroch Castle will give you an impression of just how rich the Dunsmuir family was – from the stained glass windows to the intricate Victorian furniture.